christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 The learning rate needs to be adjusted depending on the batch size.
 The bigger the batch is, the bigger the learning rate can be.

-So, most deep learning programms and frameworks consider the first dimension in your data as the batch size.
+All deep learning programms and frameworks consider the first dimension in your data as the batch size.
 All other dimensions are the data dimensionality.
 For an image, it is `BxHxWxC`, written as a shape `(B, H, W, C)`.
-After a few layers, the shape of the data will change to `(b, h, w, c)` : the batch size remains, the number of channels usually increases $$ c \geq C $$ and the feature map decreases $$ h \leq H, w \leq W$$ for top layers' outputs' shapes.
+After a few layers, the shape of the data will change to `(B, h, w, c)` : the batch size remains constant, the number of channels usually increases $$ c \geq C $$ with network depth while the feature map decreases $$ h \leq H, w \leq W$$ for top layers' outputs' shapes.

-This format is very common and called *channel last*.
+This format is very common and is called *channel last*.
 Some deep learning frameworks work with *channel first*, such as CNTK, or enables to change the format as in Keras, to `(B, C, W, H)`.

 <img src="{{ site.url }}/img/deeplearningcourse/DL14.png">

-To distribute the training on multiple GPU or instances, the easiest way is to split along the batch dimension, which we call *data parallellism*, and dispatch the different splits to their respective instance.
+To distribute the training on multiple GPU or instances, the easiest way is to split along the batch dimension, which we call *data parallellism*, and dispatch the different splits to their respective instance/GPU.
 The parameter update step requires to synchronize more or less the gradient computations.
-NVIDIA provides fast multi-gpu collectives in its library NCCL, and fast connections between GPUs with NVLINK2.0.
+NVIDIA provides fast multi-gpu collectives in its library NCCL, and fast hardware connections between GPUs with NVLINK2.0.

 # Training curves and metrics